 As we watched scenes from King’s classic book come to life in the gorgeous Canadian countryside, it was hard to ignore that we were only a few hours from Maine, aka Stephen King Land, where the first Pet Sematary film was made.
 Although King has been writing books for over 40 years and people have been adapting them for almost as long, we’re still living in the Golden Age of King on both the big and small screens, with a plethora of adaptations released every year for new generations to enjoy.

 Directors of the critically acclaimed Starry Eyes, Kevin Kölsch and Dennis Widmyer have had their eyes on the new Pet Sematary movie for quite some time.
-Sitting in the backyard of the Creed house, with July sunshine burning brightly on wide-open horse pastures, the filmmakers shared their excitement for finally getting the chance to direct their own version of Pet Sematary in the latest “Stephen King Renaissance.”
+Sitting in the backyard of the Creed house, with mid-summer sunshine burning brightly on wide-open horse pastures beyond the yard, the filmmakers shared their excitement at finally getting the chance to direct their own version of Pet Sematary in the latest “Stephen King Renaissance.”